World's most awe-inspiring pools

 From infinity pools that blend into the landscape to suspended baths linking skyscrapers together, swimming pools that push boundaries are fast becoming a statement feature in the design of a building.

 It may seem the stuff of Bond films, but this submerged house inside a Beirut cliff-edge has been given the go-ahead.
+Initiated by OPA Open Platform for Architecture continued through LAAV Architects, the project is backed by Lebanese entrepreneur Alex Demirdjian.
 Credit: Courtesy OPA

 While clients asking for a residential pool often favor extravagance in terms of cost and size, unusual designs can be more memorable.
 DAPstockholm built a concrete plunge pool